delacruzjardon/atlas-vector-search-pdf/README.md

 python3 extract_and_encode_pdf.py
 ```
 ### Create Search Index
-Create a default search index on the collection:
+Create a search index (pdfvector) on the collection:
 ```json
 {
   "fields": [